 Saarenketo says a dean shoulders 360 degrees of responsibility.
 However, he points out that a dean does nothing alone.
-During Saarenketo's term, the LUT School of Business and Management established six teams, each with its own leader.
+During Saarenketo's term, the LUT Business School established six teams, each with its own leader.

 "A dean's mission is to serve.
 A dean provides his troops with cover fire from the sidelines."

-It's not a one-man war, but according to PaavoRitala, Professor at the LUT School of Business and Management, the dean is still instrumental in creating the working conditions in the school.
+It's not a one-man war, but according to PaavoRitala, Professor at the LUT Business School, the dean is still instrumental in creating the working conditions in the school.

 He describes Sami's leadership style as modern: giving experts the opportunities and space they need to conduct top research, to teach, and to influence.

 "In addition, Sami has an excellent grasp of the international competition between business schools.
-The LUT School of Business and Management has been making its way towards the international top with Sami as its dean, continuing his predecessors' excellent work," Ritala says.
+The LUT Business School has been making its way towards the international top with Sami as its dean, continuing his predecessors' excellent work," Ritala says.

 LUT's Rector Juha-Matti Saksa feels that Saarenketo is first and foremost a spirit raiser.